 What is a Holding Company?

 A holding company does not generally engage in operations.
 Rather, it simply owns one or several other companies.
-This structure provides privacy, asset protection and savings on taxes.
 Given the company does not engage in operations it has little if any risk.
 Further, if the holding company is an anonymous LLC, then when you list it as the owner of the Florida company your name does not appear anywhere.
 This makes your Florida LLC anonymous.

 When a business is owned or controlled by a holding company it is referred to as a subsidiary.
-If this business is 100% owned or controlled by the holding company, it is referred to as a wholly owned subsidiary.
-Essentially, the holding company “holds” the assets of the subsidiary.
+If this business is 100% owned by the holding company, it is referred to as a wholly owned subsidiary.
+Essentially, the holding company “holds” the the subsidiary.